More than 6,000 flights canceled over Memorial Day weekend

 Delta Air Lines canceled the most flights among major U.S. airlines, with more than 250 flights, or 9% of its operations, eliminated Saturday.
 One hundred and sixty Delta flights were canceled by Sunday evening, according to FlightAware.

-As of early Monday morning, Delta Air Lines had already canceled another 102 flights and American Airlines had canceled 88.
+As of Monday morning, Delta Air Lines had already canceled another 123 flights and American Airlines had canceled 119.

 Saturday’s cancellations were due to bad weather and “air traffic control actions,” Atlanta-based Delta said in an email to The Associated Press, noting it’s trying to cancel flights at least 24 hours in advance of the Memorial Day weekend.